Who We Are

 Prior to joining the Welcoming Center, Eric practiced corporate law.
 He earned his law degree from the University of Pittsburgh and obtained a BA in History from Penn State University’s Schreyer Honors College.

-Elbert Sampson is the Interim Director of Education and Training for the Welcoming Center.
+Elbert Sampson is the Director of Education and Training for the Welcoming Center.
 He provides supervision to the instructional and case management staff and oversees compliance of contracts.

 Elbert holds a degree in law and has a background in education management having served as the CEO of a Philadelphia charter school.
 Additionally, he was a Certified Financial Manager providing financial planning and consulting services to high-net-worth individuals, non-profit organizations and businesses.
 Elbert studied Chinese in the People’s Republic of China and while he practiced law he built a component of his law practice that entailed providing advisory services to businesses interested in operating in China.